C++20 Range Adaptors and Range Factories

 Produces the same elements in r but ensures that the resulting range is a common range.
 This exists as a shim to be able to use C++17 iterator-pair algorithms with C++20 iterator-sentinel algorithms.

-• sized: when r is sized, in which case the same size as r
+ris sized, in which case the same size asr - const-iterable: when

 reverse(r: [T]) -> [T]